bogdan388/qa-final-project-java/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 21 LTS or higher
-- Maven 3.6 or higher
+- Maven 3.9 or higher
 - Docker (for containerized execution)
 - Docker Hub account (for CI/CD pipeline)